SacS-Hub/LandmarkRemark/README.md

 #  Landmark Remark

 An native iOS app based on location tagging where a user can tag a remark/note at their current location.
-This added remark/note will be visible to self and all the other users.
+The added remark/note will be visible to self and all the other users.

 Below are few of the high level features: